 Hydrologic Partitioning of Treated Runoff

 To be considered a primary SCM, a rainwater harvesting system has to capture and treat a minimum of 85% of annual runoff.
-However, the proportions and fates of treated runoff depend upon how the cistern water is used or discharged.
-For example, if cistern water is used as graywater, then the entire volume of treated runoff will be considered as ET&I (removed from the system).
-On the other hand, if the water is discharged to a land use or another SCM, then the treated effluent from the rainwater harvesting system will take on the fates and EMCs of the location or device to which its effluent is discharged.
+However, the relative proportion of ET&I to Effluent in treated runoff depends upon how the cistern water is used or discharged.
+For example, if cistern water is used as graywater or slowly infiltrated to a receiving vegetated area, then the entire volume of treated runoff will be considered as ET&I (removed from the system).
+On the other hand, if the water is discharged to a stormwater drain or another SCM, then the treated effluent from the rainwater harvesting system will take on the fates and EMCs of the location or device to which its effluent is discharged.
+The Rainwater Harvester Tool provides hydrologic partitioning of the average annual runoff (e.g. overflow, ET&I, and effluent) depending on the system setup as designed within the Tool.

 Minimum Design Criteria and Design Alternatives

+Minimum Design Criteria for Rainwater Harvesting can be found in Rule 15A NCAC 02H .1057.

+Design guidance for Rainwater Harvesting can be found in Chapter C-7 of the Stormwater Design Manual: https://deq.nc.gov/about/divisions/energy-mineral-and-land-resources/stormwater/stormwater-program/stormwater-design

-There are no approved design variants for rainwater harvesting systems.
-However, rule language allows the applicant to propose design variants for any SCM and provide technical justification based on engineering calculations and the results of research studies showing that the proposed design is equally or more protective of water quality than the current MDC for the SCM and that it shall function in perpetuity.
+There are no approved design alternatives for rainwater harvesting systems.
+However, rule language allows the applicant to propose design alternatives for any SCM and provide technical justification based on engineering calculations and the results of research studies showing that the proposed design is equally or more protective of water quality than the current MDC for the SCM and that it shall function in perpetuity.

 Studies Used for TSS and Volume